 There are various factors that make up your energy prices.
 These include wholesale energy prices, costs in maintaining pipes and meters, and meeting environmental and social policy obligations (levies).
-To help with energy costs, the government is reducing some of these levy costs from 1 April 2026.
-These savings will be passed on to customers through their gas and electricity unit rates.
+To help with energy costs, the government has reduced some of these levy costs from 1 April 2026.
+These savings are passed on to customers through their gas and electricity unit rates.

-Your prices will change on 1 April.
-This will take into account the latest energy price cap changes and government levy reductions.
+Your prices changed on 1 April.
+They’re determined by the latest energy price cap changes and government levy reductions.

-Most customers will see a price decrease.
-However some customers will see an increase in their electricity prices due to the April price cap changes.
-We’ll send you an email or letter soon with your new estimated costs.
+Most customers had a price decrease.
+However some customers had an increase in their electricity prices due to the April price cap changes.
 Remember: your actual costs still depend on how much energy your home uses.

-You don’t need to do anything - we’ll update your prices for you on 1 April.
-You’ll be able to see your new prices on your energy bills/statements and online account from the same date.
+You don’t need to do anything - we’ll have updated your prices for you on 1 April.
+You’ll be able to see your new prices on your energy bills/statements and online account.

-Your prices will decrease on 1 April in line with the levy reduction.
-We’ll send you an email or letter soon with your new estimated costs.
+Your prices decreased on 1 April in line with the levy reduction.
 Remember: your actual costs still depend on how much energy your home uses.

-You don’t need to do anything - we’ll update your prices for you on 1 April.
-You’ll be able to see your new prices on your energy bills/statements and online account from the same date.
+You don’t need to do anything - we’ll have updated your prices for you on 1 April.
+You’ll be able to see your new prices on your energy bills/statements and online account.

-Your prices will change on 1 April.
-This will take into account the latest energy price cap changes and government levy reductions.
+Your prices changed on 1 April.
+They’re determined by the latest energy price cap changes and government levy reductions.

-Most customers will see a price decrease.
-However some customers will see an increase in their electricity prices due the April price cap changes.
-We’ll send you an email or letter soon with your new estimated costs.
+Most customers had a price decrease.
+However some customers had an increase in their electricity prices due the April price cap changes.
 Remember: your actual costs still depend on how much energy your home uses.

-If you have a smart meter your prices will update automatically on 1 April
+If you have a smart meter your prices will have updated automatically on 1 April

-If you have a traditional meter your prices will update when you top up from 1 April
+If you have a traditional meter your prices will have updated when you topped up from 1 April

 Our OVO Extra Support includes financial and practical support.
 It offers customers extra help with bills, free home efficiency kits, or debt support.
 In the last 12 months, we helped over 5,000 homes, totalling over £15 million.
 You can find out more and apply online.